 I think seeing Scotland break from the UK would be economically challenging for both sides, but more importantly I don’t want to see the UK break up.
 If it is the wish of Scotland to leave, I wish them the best in the near future.
 However, I personally and rationally think the UK should keep Britain, Wales, Scotland and Northern Ireland, and we should move together, not drift apart.

-By Max Anderson
+By Chief Liberal Editor, Max Anderson

 Point of Information

-Scotland must decide between two different unions: the United Kingdom or the European Union – a Labour response
+Scotland must decide between two different unions: The United Kingdom or the European Union – a Labour response

 I applaud the sentiment of Mr Anderson’s argument; in a moment of division and polarised politics, unity is important for the UK.
 The problem lies, I believe, in the failure to recognise that it is not the place of the UK to dictate what happens to Scotland.